74minutos/music-data/metal-exploratory-data-analysis/readme.md

-Through different process I tried to manage a exploratory data analysis about metal and all of its subgenres.
+Through different processes I tried to manage a exploratory data analysis about metal and all of its subgenres.

 Here's the [result](https://datastudio.google.com/s/mStoZ_KrrJc)